Enhancing Preference-based Linear Bandits via Human Response Time: Introduction

+To address these challenges, we propose a computationally efficient method for estimating linear human utility functions from both choices and response times, grounded in the difference-based EZ diffusion model~\citep{wagenmakers2007ez,berlinghieri2023measuring}.
+Our method leverages response times to transform binary choices into richer continuous signals, framing utility estimation as a \textit{linear regression} problem that aggregates data across multiple pairs of options.
+We compare our estimator to traditional \textit{logistic regression} methods that rely solely on choices~\citep{azizi2021fixed,jun2021improved}.
+For queries with strong preferences, our theoretical and empirical analyses show that response times complement choices by providing additional information about preference strength.
+This significantly improves utility estimation compared to using choices alone.
+For queries with weak preferences, response times add little value but do not degrade performance. \textbf{In summary, response times complement choices, particularly for queries with strong preferences.}

-We applied our estimator to investigate the benefits of incorporating response times in the fixed-budget best-arm identification problem~\citep{gabillon2014budgeted,kaufmann2016complexity} within preference-based bandits with linear human utility functions~\citep{azizi2021fixed,jun2021improved}.
-We integrated two versions of the Generalized Successive Elimination algorithm~\citep{azizi2021fixed}: one using both choices and response times, and the other relying on choices alone.
-Through simulations based on three real-world datasets of human choices and response times~\citep{smith2018attention,clithero2018improving,krajbich2010visual}, we consistently observed that incorporating response times significantly enhanced performance, validating our earlier example of the online retailer. \textit{To the best of our knowledge, this is the first work to integrate response times into the framework of bandit and RL.}
+Our linear-regression-based estimator integrates seamlessly into algorithms for preference-based bandits with linear human utility functions~\citep{azizi2021fixed,jun2021improved}, enabling interactive learning systems to leverage response times for faster learning.
+We specifically integrated our estimator into the Generalized Successive Elimination algorithm~\citep{azizi2021fixed} for fixed-budget best-arm identification~\citep{gabillon2012best,kaufmann2016complexity}.
+Simulations using three real-world datasets~\citep{smith2018attention,clithero2018improving,krajbich2010visual} consistently show that incorporating response times significantly reduces identification errors, compared to traditional methods that rely solely on choices. \textit{To the best of our knowledge, this is the first work to integrate response times into bandits (and RL).}

-\Cref{sec:setting} introduces the preference-based linear bandit problem and the difference-based EZ diffusion model. \Cref{sec:estimation} presents our estimator, which incorporates both choices and response times, and compares it theoretically to the choice-only estimator. \Cref{sec:algorithm} integrates both estimators into the Generalized Successive Elimination algorithm. \Cref{sec:empirical} presents empirical results for estimation and bandit learning. \Cref{sec:conclusion} discusses the limitations of our approach. \Cref{app:sec:literature} reviews response time models, parameter estimators, and their connection to preference-based RL.
+\Cref{sec:setting} introduces the preference-based linear bandit problem and the difference-based EZ diffusion model. \Cref{sec:estimation} presents our utility estimator, incorporating both choices and response times, and offers a theoretical comparison to the choice-only estimator. \Cref{sec:algorithm} integrates both estimators into the Generalized Successive Elimination algorithm. \Cref{sec:empirical} presents empirical results for estimation and bandit learning. \Cref{sec:conclusion} discusses the limitations of our approach. \Cref{app:sec:literature} reviews response time models, parameter estimation techniques, and their connection to preference-based RL.